 Fig. 2 describes the establishment of an RT channel.
 When a node wants to send hard real-time frames, it directly accesses the RT layer.
 The RT layer then sends "RT channel establishment request" to the RT traffic management in the switch.
-The switch then evaluates the feasibility of traffic schedule of that transmission, by applying the admission control.
+The switch then evaluates the feasibility of traffic schedule of a path from the sending node to the receiving node of that transmission, by applying the admission control.
 If the schedule is feasible, the switch responses with the network schedule parameters to the sending node.
 Otherwise, the switch sends out a set of recommended control parameters to the sending node.
 These control parameters are suggested based on the status of switch queue and the active queue control law.